denisamarr/Social-Media-Analytics/README.md

 - Real-time Analytics: Provide users with real-time insights into social media activities, enabling them to stay updated on the latest trends.
 - User-friendly Interface: Utilize React to create an intuitive and visually appealing interface, enhancing the overall user experience.
 - Scalable Data Storage: MongoDB ensures scalability in handling diverse and unstructured social media data, accommodating the growing volume of information.
-- Comprehensive Testing: Thoroughly test the API to ensure reliable and precise handling of social media analytics, minimizing the risk of errors.
+- Comprehensive Testing: Thoroughly test the API using Swagger to ensure reliable and precise handling of social media analytics, minimizing the risk of errors.

 **Entities:**